erikayi/pandas-challenge/README.md

-# PandasChallenge

-Pandas + Python Challenge Activities
+# Pandas + Jupyter Notebook + Python Challenge Assessment

 Analyze the data of the game "Heroes Of Pymoli" as Lead Analyst in the independent game dev.

-All the final results can be find on "HeroesOfPymoli_Final.ipynb" file.
+### All the final results can be find on "HeroesOfPymoli_Final.ipynb" file.

 Final results have the following requirements: